 If you want to know what cycling and designing networks have in common, you need to read this interview.
-Meet Jack Daniel, a sales engineer from Data Network Solutions, and our Extreme Hero of the Quarter.

 We founded Data Network Solutions based on a simple statement that still pertains to us today.
 Take care of the customer first.
 There have been many instances where we have jumped into an issue at the customer’s request in an emergency.
 We did not worry about negotiating costs or timeframes.
 We just focused immediately on solving the issue.

 As long as I am taking good care of the customer, I don’t think it makes much of a difference to me.
 The customer needs all of those things, really.
 But if I had to say what I enjoy the most, it’s being an advisor or coach.

 Back when I was starting out, networking was about thick coaxial cable and vampire taps.
 Pushing 100 Gigabit across the wire was not a common sight.

 As a vision I think it is a great idea.
 Extreme Networks needs to get the word out about The Infinite Enterprise.
 Not just the vision but the story of how and why it is better than the alternatives.
 This not only needs to be presented to the tech community but to the public as a whole.